Health Insurance for Foreigners in South Korea

 Healthcare System Overview in South Korea

 South Korea's healthcare system is a blend of public and private services, primarily funded through the National Health Insurance Service (NHIS).
 The NHIS covers approximately 97% of the population, providing universal healthcare access.
-In Seoul, the capital, hospitals like Seoul National University Hospital are renowned for their advanced medical technology and complete services.
+In Seoul, the capital, hospitals like Seoul National University Hospital are renowned for their advanced medical technology and comprehensive services.
 Busan, the second-largest city, offers quality healthcare through institutions like Busan Paik Hospital.
 The healthcare system is known for its efficiency and quality, with South Korea ranking high globally in healthcare outcomes.

 South Korea has one of the shortest waiting times for specialist appointments among OECD countries, often within a week.